SkylineCommunications/dataminer-docs-connectors/connector/doc/FOR-A_DSK-400.md

 # FOR-A DSK-400

-The DSK-400 is a digital downstream keyer which accepts 4 background (Line) video and 4 title inputs (Fill and Key) in both 1080p (Level-A) and 1080i.
+The DSK-400 is a digital downstream keyer that accepts 4 background (Line) video and 4 title inputs (Fill and Key) in both 1080p (Level-A) and 1080i.
 It can superimpose title text over incoming video to output combined signals.
 A chromakey function is also available as an option.

-This connector uses a serial connection oveer UDP/IP port to communicate with the device.
+This connector uses a serial connection over UDP/IP port to communicate with the device.

 ## About